 The principles that underpin the philosophy of current employment legislation are based on a normal ‘business as usual’ working environment.
-The conditions forced on everyone by the COVID-19 lockdown are anything but normal.
+The conditions forced on everyone by the restrictions from COVID-19 are anything but normal.

 Below we cover some frequently asked questions from employers.

-Due to the rapidly evolving situation, we recommend you check back regularly as we will be updating the answers as more clarification is provided.
+Due to the rapidly changing situation, we recommend you check back regularly as we will be updating the answers as more clarification and updates are provided.

 CHANGES TO TERMS AND CONDITIONS OR STRUCTURE

-It is still going to take some time before I have enough work for all our employees, what should I do?
+I don’t have enough work for all our employees due to current Alert Level restrictions, what should I do?

-You should talk to your employees now about the work that you think you will have available.
+You should talk to your employees now about the work that you think you will have available and whether or not they can work from home.
 You could consider consulting with your employees on a reduction in hours and/or pay or reach agreement on them using any annual leave entitlements or unpaid leave during this time.
 Or if you already have this arrangement in place, you could consult with them about extending this.

 I don’t think I can keep all my employees on.
 Can I make them redundant?